-19. RECORD RETENTION (§ 200.334) AND ACCESS
+19. Record Retention (§ 200.334) and Access

-You must retain financial records, supporting documents, statistical records, and all other recipient records pertinent to a federal award for a period of three (3) years from the date of submission of the final Federal Financial Report (FFR).
+You must retain financial records, supporting documents, statistical records, and all other recipient records pertinent to a federal award for a period of three (3) years from the date of submission of the Final Financial Report (FFR).
 Exceptions to this three-year period include if litigation, claim, or audit is started before the expiration of the three-year period, or if the NEA notifies you in writing to extend the retention period.